 Sharing starts as a fun back and forth game between a parent and child, and babies and toddlers often enjoy this kind of interaction.
 As children grow older, they become more conscious of what is theirs and what isn’t.
 This is a natural part of their growing awareness of self and identity, and it gives them a powerful sense of ownership: “It’s mine!”

-To a three-year-old, if they want to play with it, or if it looks nice, it’s theirs!
+To a young child, if they want to play with it, or if it looks nice, it’s theirs!
 And if someone else plays with it, they are frightened that they will never get it back.
 So it is helpful for you to intervene.
 Reassure your child that the toy will always be theirs and they will be able to play with it again soon.
 Sharing is not the same as giving away.
 When they share with other children, it encourages other children to share too.

 The good news is that if you keep encouraging sharing as a positive value in your home, they will grow back into it.
 Until then, there are some things you can do to help.

 your child for not sharing, because they could learn to associate negative feelings with sharing and this can discourage them from sharing later.
 Acknowledge their distress, comfort their sadness and, when they are calmer, redirect them to another interesting toy.
 Say things like, “You really wanted to play with that toy, didn’t you?
 And it is sad when you can’t play with your toy right away.
 I understand that.
 You are being very kind to share and let Poppy play with it for a little while.
 When she has finished playing she will give it back to you because it is yours.
 Let’s have a cuddle and then find something else fun to play with.”

 Call them “sharing toys” and bring this box out when other children come to play.
 Fill it with pairs of toys, so each child can have the same toy at the same time, and other toys that are naturally shared, such as a ball game for the garden, table and floor games suitable for small children, musical instruments, play food for making tea together, plastic building blocks or a large wooden trainset.
 Or play outside with a climbing frame, paddling pool or play house.
 Craft and cooking activities can help children enjoy time together without fighting over toys.
 Or meet up with other children and parents in a toddler playground, where there are plenty of things to play on that don’t belong to anyone.